szcf-weiya/GSLwin/README.md

 **NOTE: The include and lib in this repository are just for i386.**

 ## Setup Dev-C++

+1. Choose Tools>Compiler Options, select one 32-bit compiler to configure, say `TDM-GCC 4.8.1 32-bit Release`.
+DO NOT use 64-bit!

 1. Choose Tools>Compiler Options>Directories, then add the include and libraries path for gsl.

 2. Choose Tools>Compiler Options>General, add the following commands when calling the linker